bremme/arduino-wireless-doorbell/libraries/WirelessDoorBell/README.md

  ______
 |      |__                              : LONG  - SHORT = '1'
 ```
-Using the above improved sheme, the code my wireless doorbell transmitter is sending is: 0 1010 1111 0000 0000
+Using the above improved scheme, the code my wireless doorbell transmitter is sending is: 0 1010 1111 0000 0000 (decimal: 44800)

 Since the whole code is based on edge detection we actualy don't have to inverse the signal anyway.